WPSG: WWSG-TV: The STV years

 Channel 57 had been assigned to Philadelphia as an educational channel, but in 1970, Vue-Metrics, Inc. expressed interest in starting a station in Philadelphia.
 Its goal was to broadcast over-the-air subscription television (STV) programming on the station—in fact, Vue-Metrics filed the first request to the FCC for regular FCC authorization.
 It originally filed for channel 23, but the Federal Communications Commission was in the process of redesignating that channel for educational use at Camden, New Jersey, leading to the designation of channel 57 for commercial use in Philadelphia.
 Vue-Metrics was not the only company to express interest in channel 57 as a conduit for STV: Radio Broadcasting Company (RBC) applied on December 24, 1971, for the channel.
 The two groups proposed different systems for delivering the STV service.
-Vue-Metrics specified use of the Phonevision system by Zenith Electronics, while RBC intended to use equipment made by Blonder-Tongue.
+Vue-Metrics specified the use of the Phonevision system by Zenith Electronics, while RBC intended to use equipment made by Blonder-Tongue.

 A designation of the Vue-Metrics and Radio Broadcasting Company applications for comparative hearing did not come until June 24, 1976; issues to be raised in the hearing primarily centered around the finances of each bidder.
 An initial decision from an FCC hearing examiner, favoring Radio Broadcasting Company, was issued in September 1977.
 By this time, there had been substantial changes in the proposal.
 Instead of Phonevision, the subscription operation proposed for channel 57 would be a franchisee of ON TV, whose first service in Los Angeles had launched that March, and use equipment developed by one of ON TV's owners, Oak Industries.
-The initial decision was not an immediate green light to start building.
+The examiner's initial decision did not represent not an immediate green light to start building.
 Vue-Metrics, which was now headed by Robert S. Block (whose SelecTV was about to launch), had appealed the examiner's earlier move to dismiss its application as incomplete to the full FCC.
-His decision was upheld by the commission in October 1978.
-Construction began in 1979, with the company opting to begin the process of erecting facilities in the Manayunk area in spite of Vue-Metrics continuing its appeals in federal court.
+The commission upheld the initial decision in October 1978.
+Construction began in 1979, with the company opting to begin the process of erecting facilities in the Manayunk area despite Vue-Metrics continuing its appeals in federal court.